compilers-course-materials/design3/README.md

 might choose `[EBX; EDX; ESI]` if we were building on, say, egg-eater or FDL, which don't use those registers for anything.
 This would allow us to use registers for some variables, while others would end up on the stack.

+These changes are made in `with-regs/instruction.ml` and `with-regs/compile.ml`; you can compare them to versions _without_ the changes in `without-regs`.
+These should work fine when dropped into an Egg-Eater implementation.

 Questions: